Studying in Ireland

 - Home to companies such as Google, Medtronics and Microsoft

 Indian students must apply for a visa to enter Ireland before they travel.
 Students will be required to have accepted an offer of a recognised programme of study in Ireland and to have a receipt of payment letter from a college in Ireland before you can begin the process of applying for your visa overseas to study in Ireland.
-Students from with the EU do not need a visa to study in Ireland.
+Students from the EU do not need a visa to study in Ireland.

 English requirements for studying in Ireland